KolmogorovLab/hapdup/README.md

 The recommended way to run hapdup is the Docker distribution.
 If Docker is not installed in your system, you need to set it up first following this [guide](https://docs.docker.com/engine/install/ubuntu/).

-hapdup takes as input a long-read assembly, such as produced with [Flye](https://github.com/fenderglass/Flye) or [Shasta](https://github.com/chanzuckerberg/shasta).
+Hapdup takes as input a long-read assembly, such as produced with [Flye](https://github.com/fenderglass/Flye) or [Shasta](https://github.com/chanzuckerberg/shasta).
+The assembly is assumed to be hapoid, alternative alleles could be removed prior to running the pipeline using [purge_dups](https://github.com/dfguan/purge_dups).

 The first stage is to realign the original long reads on the assembly using [minimap2](https://github.com/lh3/minimap2).
 We recommend to use the latest minimap2 release.

 ```